 The Peer Evaluation Review Team (PERT) is composed of nurse educators or administrators who have completed a state site visitor training session.
 Site visitors are appointed by the Director of Nursing Education and the Accreditation Review and Evaluation Committee Chair based on geographic location and expertise.
-The PERT will consist of three members, with one appointed as the team leader.
+The PERT will consist of two or more members, with one appointed as the team chair.
+The IHL Director of Nursing Education will participate on the PERT for initial and continuing NLNAC and CCNE visits.